Micha854/questReport/README.md

 the script works fully automatically. it sends quest as soon as it is found and removes it automatically when it is no longer available

+## ToDo list

+- we want to build a backend to simplify the configuration of the json file

 ## Example

 ![example](https://raw.githubusercontent.com/Micha854/questReport/master/example.png)